-The exchange offer will expire at 12:00 midnight, New York City time, on February 8, 2006.
+The exchange offer expired at 12:00 midnight, New York City time, on February 8, 2006.

 Our common shares are traded on The Nasdaq National Market under the symbol "XOMA."
-On January 9, 2006, the last reported sale price of our common shares on The Nasdaq National Market was \$1.78 per share.
+On February 8, 2006, the last reported sale price of our common shares on The Nasdaq National Market was \$1.62 per share.
 The new notes will not be listed on The Nasdaq National Market or any national securities exchange.
-We are mailing a preliminary prospectus and the letter of transmittal on January 11, 2006.
+We mailed a preliminary prospectus and the letter of transmittal on January 11, 2006.

-See " Risk Factors" beginning on page 18 for a discussion of factors you should consider before deciding to participate in the exchange offer or purchase additional

-6.50% Convertible SNAPs{SM} due 2012 in the new money offering.
+See "Risk Factors" beginning on page 18 for a discussion of factors you should consider before deciding to participate in the exchange offer or purchase additional 6.50% Convertible SNAPs{SM} due 2012 in the new money offering.